 Both mental and emotional balance is influenced by meditation as well, of course.
-But in this case we have to be more patient.
+But in this case, we have to be more patient.
 Meditation is a process that goes deep and from there it allows the inner Light to slowly transform us.
 Meditation simplifies our life, straightens and balances it, and while this is happening our mental and emotional problems often fall off by themselves like dead branches that we don’t need anymore.
 It is a slow and steady process but its effects are long-lasting.

 We can easily get enchanted by the effects of Pranayama because they are felt immediately.
-But if our goal is total transformation we have to be patient and keep trying to dive deeper and deeper into ourselves in our meditations.
+But if our goal is the total transformation we have to be patient and keep trying to dive deeper and deeper into ourselves in our meditations.
 Pranayama doesn’t go deeper than our vital energy while meditation does go to the spiritual level.
 Pranayama can purify our mind, so it is very useful for meditation, but if we devote most of our time to breathing techniques instead of using our energy for concentration and meditation, we won’t get very far.
-In any case, we will do both meditation and breathing exercises at our classes.
+In any case, we will do both meditation and breathing exercises in our classes.

 So let’s try some exercises!